dbohdan/jsonwatch/README.md

 #### `cmd.exe` on Windows

-Below is the output log of a simple test on Windows.
+This example is a simple test on Windows.
+We start watching the output of a `cmd.exe` command, then manually edit the file the command prints and are shown the changes.

 ```none
 > jsonwatch command cmd.exe /c "type tests\weather1.json"